Why Most Asset Tracking Solutions Fail After The Pilot?

 Most importantly, SensaTrak does not rely on assumptions.

 We do not track 10 percent of the fleet and extrapolate outcomes for the remaining assets.
-Every asset is tracked.
-No sampling.
-No inference.
-No blind spots.
-Full visibility across the entire fleet.

-How our pilot program works?
+How does the SensaTrak pilot program work?

 Our pilot program is designed to reflect real operations.